 For more than 20 years, Kevin has worked as outside counsel on significant projects for a Fortune 50 technology company, including semiconductor chip development and sourcing agreements with a variety of major vendors, outbound licensing of patents, collaboration and integration agreements, complex software localization agreements with international vendors, publicity release issues for content production groups, and IP support for various acquisitions.
 Kevin’s work for other large and small clients has included hardware-related agreements for another major technology company; license and service agreements; and intellectual property due diligence, drafting and negotiations support for the purchase and sale of a number of large and small companies.

-Before joining Shook, Kevin was a partner at a small, virtual firm, Ragen Swan PLLC, and had earlier worked as a partner at a large law firm in technology transactions practice.
+Before joining Shook, Kevin was a partner at a small virtual firm, Ragen Swan PLLC, and had earlier worked as a partner at a large law firm in the firm’s technology transactions practice.
 Kevin started his private practice career as a partner at a small law firm where his practice involved complex commercial, employment and personal injury litigation and a variety of transactional matters.
 After law school, Kevin served as a law clerk to the late Hon.
 William L. Dwyer in the U.S. District Court for the Western District of Washington.

 Kevin is a member of the Federal Bar Association of the Western District of Washington and has served as its president and as a Ninth Circuit lawyer representative.